Hailemeskel-Getaneh/DigitalVotingSystem/digitalVotingSystem.md

       ./digital_voting_system
       ```
     - Follow the on-screen instructions to register as a voter, vote, or access the admin menu.
+    -Even if it must be secured let me tell you admin password which is admin123. since it  helps you running the program.

 ## Team Members